burcakotlu/GLANET/docs/source/tutorial.rst

 -l
 ^^

-If this option is set, GLANET Run is written to log file.
+If this option is set, GLANET Run is written to a log file.
+Log file will be saved in the directory where the GLANET command-line run is achieved.

 -nl
 ^^^

-If this option is set, GLANET Run is not written to log file.
+If this option is set, GLANET Run is not written to a log file.

 -------------------------------
 GLANET Command-Line Sample Runs